JH1814/Nutrition_Tracker/README.md

 - **Detailed docstrings**: Every function documented with purpose, arguments, returns, and notes
 - **Handler pattern**: 6 focused functions replacing monolithic main() (110 → ~163 lines with improved readability)
 - **Pure functions**: Separated computation from I/O (compute_totals, compute_averages) for 100% testability
+- **Data validation in visualization**: Graceful handling of malformed data with `errors='coerce'`

+## ⚠️ Known Limitations

+### Data Management
+- **No entry editing**: Once saved, entries cannot be modified (only new entries can be added)
+- **No entry deletion**: Individual entries cannot be removed from the CSV file
+- **No data backup**: Manual backup of `data.csv` required; no automatic backup mechanism
+- **Single CSV file**: All data stored in one file; no database support for larger datasets
+- **No data export**: Cannot export data to other formats (JSON, Excel, etc.)

+### User Interface
+- **Terminal-only interface**: No graphical user interface (GUI); relies entirely on console
+- **Graph viewing**: Generated graphs must be manually opened from file explorer; not displayed in terminal
+- **No search functionality**: Limited to search by exact name only; no advanced filtering
+- **Single-user system**: No user accounts, authentication, or multi-user support
+- **Platform-dependent**: Terminal clearing works differently on Windows vs Unix systems

+### Functionality
+- **No meal planning**: Cannot set goals or plan future meals
+- **No nutritional recommendations**: No guidance on daily intake targets or health goals
+- **Limited statistics**: Only daily totals and weekly averages; no monthly/yearly analysis
+- **Graph requires dependencies**: Visualization feature needs pandas and matplotlib (not standard library)
+- **7-day limit for graphs**: Graph generation only works with last 7 days of data
+- **No time-based filtering**: Cannot view entries by specific date range (except today or last 7 days)

+### Technical
+- **CSV corruption handling**: Corrupted rows are skipped but not automatically fixed
+- **No concurrent access protection**: Multiple instances could corrupt data if run simultaneously
+- **Limited validation recovery**: Invalid data is rejected but not guided correction
+- **Memory-based operations**: Entire CSV loaded into memory (may be slow with thousands of entries)

+### Future Enhancement Opportunities
+These limitations present opportunities for future development:
+- Database integration (SQLite, PostgreSQL)
+- Web-based interface with real-time graphs
+- Data import/export in multiple formats
+- Entry editing and deletion with audit trail
+- Advanced filtering and search capabilities
+- Goal setting and progress tracking

 ## 👥 Team & Contributions